Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Step 7: Define Material Dictionaries
 ------------------------------------

 The following material dictionaries are provided for this example.
 Note that these hold information about the materials which are used in this example.
-Copy the following code into the python file.
+Copy the following code into the Python file.

 .. code-block:: python